-On June 14, 2014, we released initial clinical data on two subjects with beta-thalassemia major from our HGB-205 Study of our LentiGlobin BB305 product candidate at the 19th Annual Congress of the European Hematology Association in Milan, Italy.
-Although the initial clinical data on these two subjects are encouraging, the data are preliminary in nature, based on limited periods of time since patient infusion, and the HGB-205 Study is not complete.
-The data may not continue to be positive for these subjects or be positive for any future subjects in this study.
-In addition, positive data may not be repeated or observed in ongoing or future studies involving our LentiGlobin BB305 product candidate, including the HGB-205 Study, the Northstar Study or the HGB-206 Study in sickle cell disease.
-There can be no assurance that any of these studies will be successful or support further clinical advancement of this product candidate.
+In December 2014, at the Annual Meeting of the American Society of Hematology (ASH), we announced data from the first eight subjects treated with LentiGlobin BB305 drug product.
+In the first four subjects, each of whom had at least three months of follow up, treatment with LentiGlobin BB305 drug product resulted in sufficient hemoglobin production to reduce or eliminate the need for transfusion support among patients with β-thalassemia major who would otherwise require chronic blood transfusions.
+These data include the first five subjects treated in the Northstar Study and the first three subjects from the HGB-205 Study.
+Although the initial clinical data on these subjects are encouraging, the data are preliminary in nature, based on limited periods of time since patient infusion, and the Northstar and HGB-205 Studies are not complete.
+There is limited data concerning long-term safety and efficacy following treatment with LentiGlobin drug product.
+These data, or other positive data, may not continue or occur for these subjects or for any future subjects in this study, and may not be repeated or observed in ongoing or future studies involving our LentiGlobin product candidate, including the HGB-205 Study, the Northstar Study or the HGB-206 Study in severe SCD.
+There can be no assurance that subjects for whom periodic transfusion support has been reduced or temporarily eliminated will not receive transfusion support in the future.
+Furthermore, there can be no assurance that any of these studies will ultimately be successful or support further clinical advancement of this product candidate.
 There is a high failure rate for drugs and biologics proceeding through clinical studies.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving promising results in earlier studies, and any such setbacks in our clinical development could have a material adverse effect on our business and operating results.

-The results from our Starbeam Study (formerly referred to as ALD-102) may not be sufficiently robust to support the submission of marketing approval for our Lenti-D product candidate.
+The results from our Starbeam Study may not be sufficiently robust to support the submission of marketing approval for our Lenti-D product candidate.
 Before we submit Lenti-D for marketing approval, the FDA and the EMA may require us to enroll additional subjects, conduct additional clinical studies, or evaluate subjects for an additional follow-up period.